-So, let’s take a closer look at what it means to “overfund” life insurance and see if doing so might make sense for you.
+So, letโs take a closer look at what it means to โoverfundโ life insurance and see if doing so might make sense for you.

-What is Overfunded Life Insurance?
+- What is Overfunded Life Insurance?

+Overfunded life insurance (OLI) is a popular option for anyone looking to build substantial savings in a tax-favored compound interest account, via cash value life insurance.
 Sometimes referred to as a LIRP life insurance retirement plan, these overfunded life insurance policies are designed to offer maximum early high cash value accumulation along with the asset protection and tax benefits of life insurance.

 Overfunded life insurance is essentially permanent coverage such as

-Overfunded life insurance is using one of these permanent products to contribute additional cash into the policy to immediately boost the policy’s cash value.
+Overfunded life insurance is uses one of these cash value insurance products to contribute additional cash into the policy to immediately boost the policyโs cash value.
+This added cash value grows tax free in the policyโs cash value account and can be accessed via cash withdrawals or policy loans.

 Overfunded Life Insurance Pros and Cons

-Tax-favored account growth:
+Tax-favored account growth

-Dividend Payments:
+Dividend Payments

-Flexible investment options:
+Flexible investment options

 Overfunded indexed universal life insurance policies enable you to move your cash value into subaccounts linked to stock market indices such as the S&P 500, the NASDAQ 100, or a more conservative fixed interest rate option, while overfunded variable universal life insurance offers subaccounts which invest directly in a variety of stocks and other securities.

-Market downside protection:
+Market downside protection

-One of the primary benefits of an IUL policy are that since your funds aren’t directly invested in the market, but rather in subaccounts which mirror the movement of a market index, you are protected from losses if the market declines in an indexed universal life insurance policy.
+One of the primary benefits of an IUL policy are that since your funds arenโt directly invested in the market, but rather in subaccounts which mirror the movement of a market index, you are protected from losses if the market declines in an indexed universal life insurance policy.
 These subaccounts typically set a floor of at least 0%.

-While a variable universal life insurance policy typically provides a greater potential upside than an IUL, because VUL subaccounts directly invest in market securities they don’t offer the same downside protection if the market declines.
+While a variable universal life insurance policy typically provides a greater potential upside than an IUL, because VUL subaccounts directly invest in market securities they donโt offer the same downside protection if the market declines.

 No contribution limits (with certain exceptions):